Our work together will require your commitment, cooperation and motivation BUT,

 There are many of us to choose from these days so it is important that whoever you decide on is adequately trained, qualified and right for you.

-I received my Diploma (D.Hyp) in 2005 with the London College of Clinical Hypnosis (Uni London, Greenwich).
-This was a 3 year course.
-Not one completed over a weekend or a week!
+I received my Diploma (D.Hyp) in 2005 from the London College of Clinical Hypnosis (Uni London, Greenwich).
+This was a 3 year course that took place in a classroom and included theory and supervised practical assignments.
+It was not completed online or over a weekend or a week!
 (Be aware!
 They are out there)!

 That was just the beginning, because new learning is never over!
 It’s like the proverbial end of the rainbow!
 You never quite get there.